dongliutony/my-mini-coupon/coupon-service/coupon-template/README.md

     2. add /service/AsyncCouponCodeCreateImpl asyncService ->
     3. call asyncService in /IBuildTemplateService ->
     ```

+### scheduled tasks
+1. **why scheduled tasks:**

+   We create many coupon codes based on a Coupon Template in a batch.
+It is time costly.
+If use sync operation, the thread
+   will be blocked for a while.
+That is not ideal.
+Using async tasks can increase service performance.

+2. **how to add scheduled task:**

+    Enable at the entry class Application `@Enable Scheduling`.
+    Create a @Component class, add scheduled task as a method with `@Scheduled(fixedRate = 60 * 60 * 1000)`.

 ## how to test
 1. run `test/.../BuildTemplateTest` to insert a couponTemplate into db and 10000 coupon code into redis